syncfusion/asp.net-core-docs/aspnet-core/Kanban/Stacked-Headers.md

 ---
 layout: post
 title: Stacked Headers | Kanban | ASP.NET Core | Syncfusion
-description: Stacked Headers
+description: This section explains how to define the stacked headers in the Syncfusion ASP.NET Core Kanban component.
 documentation: ug
 control: Kanban
 platform: aspnet-core
 ---

-# Stacked Headers
+# Stacked Headers in ASP.NET Core Kanban

 The stacked headers help you to group the logical columns in Kanban.
 It can be shown by setting `show-stacked-header` as true and by defining `stacked-header-rows`.